Methods of managing Māori land: Trusts, incorporations and reservations

 A separate bank account should be set up to receive any money from the land or interests that are part of the trust.

-For information about Inland Revenue’s Kaitakawaenga Māori service, see “Where to go for more support” at the end of this chapter.
+For information about Inland Revenue’s Kaitakawaenga Māori service, see: “Where to go for more support” at the bottom of this page.

 Note: Beneficiaries must also specify in their yearly tax returns that they have received money from a trust.